-- With Ibotta (my favorite of the three I use) you complete small tasks to add the rebate to your shopping list, scan the product after purchasing and submit the receipt for confirmation.
-Tasks include things like watching a short commercial video, answering a trivia question or poll, or learning a fact/recipe so they are not time wasters by any means.
+- With Ibotta you choose the items to add to your shopping list and after purchasing, scan the receipt to get the rebate money back.
+I usually cash out my savings with gift cards through their network.
+I’ve been an Ibotta user since September 2013 and have gotten $549.38 for items I already buy!
 Ibotta adds rebates often and even includes things that are “any brand” so you don’t have to keep the brand loyalty!
 I often complete the rebates for things like “any gallon of milk” or other generic items like eggs, orange juice, or bananas.
 This one also has bonus options monthly and a way to build a team to work towards bonuses together!

 - Learn how to stack coupons and rebates – This is key to getting things for cheap or free!
 You can often stack digital coupons added to store loyalty cards along with manufacturer coupons that are printed and then submit for rebates through the rebate apps, all on the same item!
 This often creates really cheap items or even a couponers favorite term, a “money maker”!